 The Law on Electronic Media also defines the basic criteria and procedures for awarding licenses.
 The Agency for Electronic Media (AEM) is managed by The Council for Electronic Media (VEM), an independent regulatory body that awards licences to radio and television broadcasters.
-Regulation of the new media and the Internet in particular has not been developed so far.
-This poses a problem for the functioning of portals and new media in general.
+Regulation of the new media and the Internet in particular has not been developed so far, although changes have been introduced in the last couple of years in regards to registration of portals and funding for them.
+However, this poses a problem for the functioning of portals and new media in general.

 The Fund for the Promotion of Diversity and Pluralism of Electronic Media created by the new Law on Electronic Media obliges the HRT (Croatian Radio-Television) to contribute 3% of revenues generated from licence fees to the Fund.
 This support goes to the promotion of the production and broadcasting of electronic media content of public interest on local and regional levels, which is important for the right of citizens to public information, the rights of national minorities, promotion of cultural creativity, and development of education, science and art.
 The numerous discussions on media policy in Croatia have engendered a set of recommendations on the improvement of the legal structures regulating media.
 The government introduced amendments to the laws in order to revise the regulations, including the definition of electronic publications, while also enabling the non-profit media to compete for finance from the Fund.
-The new public call for the Programme for non-refundable assistance to the non-profit media resulting from the changes in the Law was introduced in 2013.
+However, the new government disabled these amendments in 2016.